dwilliam62/Jak-NixOS/README.md

 > [!NOTE]
-> I dont use any Log-in Manager.
-I do utilize ~/.zprofile for auto start for Hyprland
+> There is not login manager, like SDDM.
+This config uses ~/.zprofile for auto start for Hyprland
 - ~/.zprofile
 ```
 if [ -z "${DISPLAY}" ] && [ "${XDG_VTNR}" -eq 1 ]; then